reactjs/react.dev/content/docs/hooks-reference.md

 > Note:
 >
 > `useId` generates a string that includes the `:` token.
-This helps ensure that the token is unique, but is not supported in CSS selectors.
+This helps ensure that the token is unique, but is not supported in CSS selectors or APIs like `querySelectorAll`.
 >
 > `useId` supports an `identifierPrefix` to prevent collisions in multi-root apps.
 To configure, see the options for [`hydrateRoot`](/docs/react-dom-client.html#hydrateroot) and [`ReactDOMServer`](/docs/react-dom-server.html).